TheHive-Project/CortexDocs/installation/elasticsearch-guide.md

 set `network.host` parameter with `127.0.0.1`.
 Cortex use dynamic scripts to make partial updates.
 Hence, they must be activated using `script.inline: on`.

-The cluster name must also be set ("cortex" for example).
+The cluster name must also be set ("hive" for example).

 Threadpool queue size must be set with a high value (100000).
 The default size will get the queue easily overloaded.